-Sansum & Co Limited have been engaged to carry out a limited internal audit to meet the minimum requirements of the Annual Return for the year ended 31 March 2020.
+Sansum & Co Limited have been engaged to carry out a limited internal audit to meet the minimum requirements of the Annual Return for the year ended 31 March 2022.

-We have visited the council offices in Chiseldon on the 18 November 2019 and carried out further internal audit procedures using Zoom and Dropbox on and around 20 May 2020.
+Due to Covid we have not visited the council offices in Chiseldon this year, instead we carried out the final internal audit using Zoom and Dropbox on and around 12 May 2022.

-During the interim audit of the 8 February 2019 we primarily focused on the areas where we felt there was a risk of potential error.
-The areas we assessed with the highest risks were A, B, G, H and I of the list below.
+During the interim audit of the 18 November 2021 we primarily focused on the areas where we felt there was a risk of potential error.
+The areas we assessed with the highest risks were A, B, C, E and H of the list below.

-At the final internal audit on the 3 June 2019, all of the following areas were examined:
+At the final internal audit on the 12 May 2022, all of the following areas were examined: